jaaz10/jaaz10/README.md

 # Hi there 👋

 ## About Me
 I'm Jaaz - by day I work in IT, and by night I'm pursuing my CS degree.
-When I'm not knee-deep in schoolwork or helping users fix their IT headaches, you can find me either messing with Proxmox or coding up some new projects.
+When I'm not knee-deep in schoolwork or helping users fix their IT headaches, you can find me either messing with my config files or coding up some new projects.

 ## Current Focus
 - 🎓 Computer Science student passionate about web dev and it stuff